Okayama University

 Fundamental Educational Goals

 The School of Agriculture aims to enhance educational activities that pave the way for “agriculture that supports the sustainable development of humanity.”
-Through broad-based foundational education in the Department of Agricultural Sciences and specialized education in the subsequent four courses (Agricultural Chemistry, Applied Plant Science, Applied Animal Science, and Environmental Ecology), the school fosters high-level comprehensive abilities that encompass the acquisition of specialized agricultural knowledge and its application to societal implementation.
+Through broad-based foundational education in the Department of Agriculture and specialized education in the subsequent five programs (Biological Production, Agricultural and Biological Chemistry, Plant Science, Animal Science, Environmental Science), the school fosters high-level comprehensive abilities that encompass the acquisition of specialized agricultural knowledge and its application to societal implementation.
 Additionally, through close dialogue and discussions among students and faculty, the school supports the cultivation of rich human qualities in everyone.
 The goal is to develop individuals with high-level comprehensive abilities and character, who can play a central role in various fields both domestically and internationally, while contributing to the realization of a “living in harmony with Earth” that is rich and flourishing.

 Exemplary Students